HorseNuggets/NuggetMC-Core/README.md

 ## Core Features

-Some of the main features this plugin includes is:
+Some of the main features this plugin includes are:
 - Dropped Player-Heads + Craftable Golden Heads (Edible)
 - Optimized TPA
 - Optimized Player Homes